-Rahul Gandhi Hugs Narendra Modi; Salman Khan Hugs Shah Rukh Khan & 4 More SURPRISING Hugs Of B'Town!
+#FlashbackFriday: Rahul Gandhi-Narendra Modi; Salman Khan-Shah Rukh Khan & 4 More SURPRISING Hugs Of B'Town!

-The world is oozing about the recent Narendra Modi – Rahul Gandhi hug that has gone viral across the country like a wildfire!
+The world is oozing about last year’s Narendra Modi – Rahul Gandhi hug that had gone viral across the country like a wildfire!
 The portrayal of notion by Mr. Gandhi was quite sarcastic.
 But this isn’t the end!
 Our Tinsel Town has got several other informal hugs, including stars like Shah Rukh Khan, Salman Khan and more, that we can’t help but hold onto.
 Here are our top 5:

 1. Salman Khan & Shahrukh Khan: All thanks to Baba Siddique’s Iftaar party and the man himself who brought an end to the 5-year long rift between the two Khans.
 The duo had a huge fight at Katrina Kaif’s birthday party, post which the quarrel continued till years and even forced the industry to pick sides!
 However, at the Iftaar party, both hugged and let go their differences.